return42/sphkerneldoc/linux_src_doc/include/linux/i2c_h.rst

     Populated internally for generic GPIO recovery.

 get_sda
     This gets current value of SDA line.
-Optional for generic SCL recovery.
+This or \ :c:func:`set_sda`\  is mandatory for generic SCL recovery.
 Populated internally, if sda_gpio is a valid GPIO, for generic GPIO recovery.

 set_sda
     This sets/clears the SDA line.
-Optional for generic SCL recovery.
+This or \ :c:func:`get_sda`\  is mandatory for generic SCL recovery.
 Populated internally, if sda_gpio is a valid GPIO, for generic GPIO recovery.

+get_bus_free
+    Returns the bus free state as seen from the IP core in case it has a more complex internal logic than just reading SDA.
+Optional.

 prepare_recovery
     This will be called before starting recovery.
 Platform may